SteffenHaeussler/sim_agent/README.md

 via cli:

 ```
 make run Q="What is the daily maximum value of PI-P0017 in April 2025?"
+M="tool"
 ```

 or for rag retrieval:
 ```
 make run Q="How much was produced in the first two weeks of 2025?"
+M="tool"
 ```

 Examples: